Interesting Facts about Translation and Localization

 Fact 3 – The first non-human sign language practitioner

-Washoe was born around September of 1965 in Africa.
+Washoe was born around September 1965 in Africa.
 Later, she was brought to the United States and adopted by Drs.
 Allen and Beatrix Gardner on June 21, 1966, for their research experiment on animal language acquisition.
 She was first taught American Sign Language there.
 When Washoe was 5, as the Gardners moved on with other projects, she was under the care of Roger Fouts and Deborah Fouts in the University of Oklahoma’s Institute of Primate Studies in Norman, Oklahoma.

 During her life, Washoe learned approximately 350 signs of American Sign Language.
 She also taught her adopted son named Loulis some of the signs she had learned.

 There is an interesting story about Washoe when she was 17.
 She was close to a pregnant volunteer researcher named Kat and frequently asked her about the baby inside using sign language.
-When Kat missed works for several weeks due to her miscarriage, Washoe was heartbroken.
+When Kat missed work for several weeks due to her miscarriage, Washoe was heartbroken.
 After Kat returned and signed “MY BABY DIED” to Washoe, Washoe signed back “CRY” and touched her cheek as if a teardrop was falling.

 Fact 4 – Language with the largest alphabet

 According to Guinness World Records 1995, Khmer (Cambodian) is the language that has the largest alphabet, with 74 letters although some of them are not of current use.
-The alphabet derived from the Pallava Script, created in the south of India during the Pallava Dynasty in the 6th century.
+The alphabet is derived from the Pallava Script, created in the south of India during the Pallava Dynasty in the 6th century.
 It consists of 33 consonants, 23 vowels, and 12 independent vowels.

 Fact 5 – Top 10 countries with the most spoken languages in the world

 Based on Ethnologue’s statistics, Papua New Guinea has the most spoken languages in the world, with 840 languages, all of which are established.
-In fact, more than twice the number of languages used in Europe are spoken in this country alone.
+In fact, more than twice the number of languages used in Europe have spoken in this country alone.

 The second and third countries are Indonesia (with 710 established languages) and Nigeria (with 517 established languages).
 The United States ranks at fifth, with a total of 328 languages.
-Around 70% of which are established languages, the rest are immigrant languages.
+Around 70% of these are established languages, and the rest are immigrant languages.
 Brazil has the 10th most languages in the world with 218 established languages and 3 immigrant languages.

 Fact 6 – The most translated document in the world

-It is widely known that the Bible is the most translated book in the world?
+It is widely known that the Bible is the most translated book in the world.
 But how about the most translated document?

 The Guinness Book of Records has recognized The Universal Declaration of Human Rights by the United Nations in 1948 as the most translated document in the world.
 This 6-page document has been translated into 370 languages and dialects as of 2009.